steforster/bms1-binary-message-stream-format/README.md

 BMS1: Binary Message Stream, Version 1
 ======================================

 **BMS1** is yet another data serialization format.
-The main goals of its design are:
+The goals of its design are:

 * Binary data for very fast and lossless serialization.
 * Compact message size.